meilisearch/documentation/learn/advanced/asynchronous_updates.md

 }
 ```

-## Terminate MeiliSearch While a Task is Processing
+## Terminate meilisearch while a task is processing

 In the rare cases when you need to terminate MeiliSearch in the middle of a process, know that it will not corrupt or alter the database in any way.
 This is because MeiliSearch's asynchronous tasks are <clientGlossary word="atomic"/>.